How to find MAC address

 - Tap Settings.
 Note: Make sure it is "Settings" and not "Google Settings."

 - Scroll down and tap About, About Tablet, or About device.

 - The MAC address is listed as the WiFi MAC address.

 Finding a MAC address in a Router

 A MAC address can also be found on for any device connected to your network.
-Accessing your router for this information can be sometimes a lot easier than trying to find the address on some devices such as a security camera, DVR, or another device.
+Accessing your router for this information can sometimes be a lot easier than trying to find the address on some devices such as a security camera, DVR, or another device.

-To find the MAC address on your router you need to access your router setup or console and from within the console view all devices connected to the network.
+To find the MAC address on your router, you need to access your router setup or console and from within the console view all devices connected to the network.